Luxter77/AnotherCodeDumpster/src/Transf/README.md

 ## Introduction

 This comprehensive documentation offers a detailed exploration of the provided Python code implementing a Transformer model for sequence-to-sequence tasks.

 The code leverages TensorFlow and Keras to construct a powerful architecture for natural language processing tasks.
-By examining the key components and design choices, you can gain a deep understanding of the Transformer's inner workings.

 ## Code Overview

-### Importing Libraries and Setting GPU Visibility

-The code initiates with necessary library imports, including TensorFlow modules.
-It also allows GPU visibility to be controlled, aiding in performance optimization.

 ### Utility Functions